simoncblyth/env/nuwa/detsim/detsim_dspmtsensdet.rst

 ---------------------------------

 * hmm, maybe can do something generalisable for SD by grabbing identifiers from Geant4 and persisting them into COLLADA export ?

-  * are the identifiers there to be grabbed though ?
+  Are the identifiers there to be grabbed though ?

+  * Nope, the PMTID live as UserParam associated with DETDESC DetectorElement, it seems these param are not propagated down into the Geant4 representation

 `source/geometry/management/include/G4LogicalVolume.hh`::